-FAIRMOUNT COLLEGE OF LIBERAL ARTS & SCIENCES
+LIBERAL ARTS & SCIENCES

-Fairmount College offers undergraduate majors in natural sciences and mathematics, social sciences, humanities, and programs of professional training.
+Fairmount College offers undergraduate majors in natural sciences and mathematics, social sciences, humanities, and professional training programs.
 Students who complete degrees in the liberal arts and sciences develop valuable skills applicable to any profession.
 By the time you graduate, you will possess proficiency in oral and written communication; analytical thinking and problem solving; interpersonal relationships; global understanding; and the ability to think logically and intelligently about social and moral issues.

-DOROTHY & BILL COHEN HONORS COLLEGE
+DOROTHY & BILL COHEN

 - Priority enrollment for classes

 - An education they design